NicholasBlaskey/Conways-Game-Of-Life/README.md

 Only updated tiles keeps track of the board before and the board now and only needs to render the tiles that actually get updated.
 To do this I needed to utilize a framebuffer because just using the screen was running into issues.
 As a result of the framebuffer it was very diffucult to get resizing working properly so I didn't.

-There are two times listen.
+There are two fps readings measured.
 One is from the start and the second is 30 seconds later.
 This is relevant to rendering only updated tiles because at the start there is a 50-50 chance for tiles to be alive or dead.
 This causes a lot of updating to happen until it settles more.
 This causes a lot more time to be used at the start.

 ~400-430fps at 25x25